ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about using the number data types, adding/subtracting/multiplying/dividing and other maths, and about converting strings to numbers.
 I also created my own little questionaire that added the values together properly as extra practice.

+### Day 9: 28 August 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I learned about creating a countdown and about the math object.
+I also did a bit of review of what I've already learned.